Skyhunter12/Skyhunter12/README.md

 - 👋 Hi, I’m @Skyhunter12
-- 👀 I’m interested in MERN stack/node/angular/react ofcourse  ...MongoDB
+- 👀 I’m interested in MERN & MEAN
+ stack/node/angular/react ofcourse  ...MongoDB
 - 🌱 I’m currently learning ...Node & angular
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any of above.
 - 📫 How to reach me ...akashbagali043@gmail.com

 <!---